jtevns/Mothur_oligo_batch/README.md

-copy /nfs/turbo/lsa-dudelabs/pipelines/Mothur_oligo_batch/mothur_slurm.sh to your working directory uncomment the corrent mothur workflow you want to use (with or without oligotyping) change the email to yours
+copy /nfs/turbo/lsa-dudelabs/pipelines/Mothur_oligo_batch/mothur_slurm.sh to your working directory uncomment the corrent mothur workflow you want to use (with or without oligotyping) change the email to yours change the account to the appropriate one for your lab
 ```bash
 sbatch mothur_slurm.sh  #Option B
 ```